Continue Support Programs to Prevent Airline Furloughs

 - Airlines are poised to foster economic recovery and meet future travel demand

-ALPA is looking for an extension of the program through March 31, 2021, in order to give passenger demand an opportunity to recover from historic lows experienced earlier this year due to the global health crisis.
+ALPA is seeking an extension of the program through March 31, 2021, in order to give passenger demand an opportunity to recover from historic lows experienced earlier this year due to the global health crisis.
 Learn more.

 “Employment and healthcare are very pertinent because of my family which consists of my wife and our two small children.
 They rely not only on my financial stability but my healthcare stability as well… It would be a tremendous relief if our industry can get a six-month extension into March of 2021.” – Deidentified ALPA Member Pilot